Mirror Mean-Field Langevin Dynamics: Conclusion

 \section{Conclusion}

-We introduced the mirror mean-field Langevin dynamics to solve distributional optimization problems constrained to a convex subset $\mathcal{X}$ of $\mathbb{R}^d$.
-Moreover, we obtained linear convergence rates for the continuous-time flow and also proved uniform-in-time propagation of chaos guarantees for the time- and particle-discretized setting.
-An important direction for future work is to generalize to the mirror Poincar\'e setting as in \cite{chewi2020mld} since it is more natural from a geometric viewpoint \cite{chewi2023logconcavesampling}; this will require studying the mean-field Langevin dynamics under a Poincar\'e inequality as well \cite{nitanda2022convex}.
+We introduced the mirror mean-field Langevin dynamics to solve distributional optimization problems constrained to a convex subset of $\mathbb{R}^d$.
+Moreover, we obtained linear convergence rates for the continuous-time flow, space- and time-discretized, and stochastic gradient settings.
+An important direction for future work is to generalize to the mirror Poincar\'e setting as in \citet{chewi2020mld} since it is more natural from a geometric viewpoint \citep{chewi2023logconcavesampling}; this will require studying the mean-field Langevin dynamics under a Poincar\'e inequality as well \citep{nitanda2022convex}.